 🤔 Why is my Instant Pot Chicken rubbery?

 If your chicken isn’t fall-apart tender, and instead seems tough and rubbery it needs to cook a little longer.
 Place it back in your instant pot and cook it on high pressure for 3 more minutes, allowing it to naturally release for 10 minutes.

-It’s kind of difficult to do as overcooked chicken tends to be dry, but when it’s cooked in an instant pot the moisture doesn’t escape and it stays juicy the whole time.
+It is kind of difficult to do as overcooked chicken tends to be dry, but when chicken is cooked in an instant pot the moisture doesn’t escape and it stays juicy the whole time.
 I think eventually you could cook off all of the water and then it might become dry, but that would take quite a long time!
 However, you can undercook chicken which is really dangerous to serve!
-Always make sure chicken is no longer pink before serving or eating it.
+Always make sure chicken is no longer pink before serving or eating it, and when in doubt check the internal temperature with a thermometer (it should read 160-165°F).
 You shouldn’t have that problem with this recipe though!